Bluedot-Innovation/documentation/docs/integrations/Attentive/Quick Start.md

 ### Missing Custom Properties in SMS

-If a message includes variables from the `{}` Personalization options, but these are not populated when registering the order with Bluedot’s Wave API, then the message will not be sent.
+If a message includes variables from the `{}` Personalization options, but these are not populated when registering the order with Rezolve's Wave API, then the message will not be sent.